warpdotdev/docs/features/notifications.md

 ## Troubleshooting Warp Notifications

-Warp requires two different notification settings in order to work.
-Mac system settings found in `Mac > System Preferences > Notifications & Focus` and Warp app settings found in `Settings > Features` must both be enabled in order for Notifications to work.
+Warp requires two distinct notification settings to work.
+Mac system settings found in `Mac > System Preferences > Notifications & Focus` and Warp app settings found in `Settings > Features` must both be enabled for Notifications to show.
 If you have Notifications enabled in the system and Warp but you still aren't receiving desktop notifications, try the following:
 * Make sure that you are navigated away from Warp when you expect to receive the notification.
 * Make sure the **Do not Disturb** mode is turned off in `Mac > System Preferences > Notifications > Notifications & Focus > Focus`.
 * Go to `Mac > System Preferences > Notifications & Focus > Notifications` and select Warp in the list.
 Make sure either banner style or alert style notifications are selected, then quit and restart Warp.